 Concentration of credit risk: Aside from its instruments in Structured Finance Notes and CLO loan accumulation facilities, financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash deposits at financial institutions.
-At various times during the year, the Company may exceed the federally insured limits.
+At various times during the year, the Company's cash deposits may exceed the federally insured limits.
 To mitigate this risk, the Company places cash deposits only with high credit quality institutions.
-Management believes the risk of loss related to our cash deposits is minimal.
-The amount of loss due to credit risk from investments in Structured Finance Notes, if underlying funds and managers fail to perform according to the terms of the indentures and collateral management agreements, and the collateral or other security for those instruments proved to be of no value to the Company is equal to the Company's recorded investment in Structured Finance Notes.
+Management believes the risk of loss related to the Company's cash deposits is minimal.
+The amount of loss due to credit risk from investments in Structured Finance Notes, if underlying funds and managers fail to perform according to the terms of the indentures and collateral management agreements and the collateral or other security for those instruments proved to be of no value to the Company, is equal to the Company's recorded investment in Structured Finance Notes and CLO loan accumulation facilities.